 If you’ve multiple stores, don’t just look at your central inventory but each store or region.
 Ideally, order to meet their specific needs, sending stock to where it actually sells and not just forcing it upon all stores.
 Take this decentralised approach further by opening up communication between stores so that they can meet each other’s stock needs.
 Make sure this isn’t just a quick phone call when a store needs an item, but regular updates between stores to identify surpluses that may be building up and potential sales opportunities.

 You can use this approach when it comes to your logistics too.
-By identifying regional patterns you may decide to store items closer to locations where they’re popular to reduce replenishment time.
+By identifying regional patterns you may decide to store items closer to locations where they’re popular to reduce inventory replenishment time.
 Or you might find you can improve production lag by sending finished items straight to store without going via a warehouse or holding.
 Zoom in and look at the patterns to see where you can implement solutions at a more local level.

 When it comes to your inventory, you also need to pull back and take in the whole view.
 For example if you deal in both warehouses and stores then don’t just take your warehouse inventory as your stock but include what’s held in stores too.
 Similarly, account for items in production and transit when looking at your figures.